JayceeB1/Klipper-Auto-Power-Off/README.md

 ## Acknowledgements

 - Inspired by OctoPrint's PSU Control plugin
-- Thanks to the Klipper and Fluidd development teams
+- Thanks to the Klipper, Fluidd, and Mainsail development teams